 Problem 1-8.
-Number from 1 through 6 the priority of the following sources of terms of the parties' contract:

-Course of dealing Course of performance Express terms Usage of trade Mandatory UCC provisions UCC default provisions
+Number from parties' contract: m 1 through 6 the priority of the fo ollowing sources of terms of the Course of dealing Course of performance Express terms Usage of trade Mandatory UCC provisions UCC default provisions

 Problem 1-9.
 Apply the § 1-303 hierarchy to the following situations: